hyperledger-archives/ursa/ursa_sharing/README.md

 ## Getting started

-Once the `Field` trait is implemented for the secret field, the secret can be split into shares using `shamir::Scheme`.
+Once these traits are implemented for the secret field, the secret can be split into shares using `shamir::Scheme`.

-To use Feldman or Pedersen with elliptic curves, `Field` will need to be implemented for the group elements as well as the field elements.
+To use Feldman or Pedersen with elliptic curves, `Group` will need to be implemented for the group elements as well as the field elements.

 Each scheme requires specifying the threshold and the maximum number of shares to create.